PandasThumb/pandasthumb.github.io/_posts/2023/2023-07-11-Luana-Maroja-Ernst-Mayr-Award.md

 For more on related issues, please see my old 2012 post: <a href="https://pandasthumb.org/archives/2012/02/continuous-geog.html">Continuous geographic structure is real, "discrete races" aren't</a>

 And my 2021 posts about attempts to can <a href="http://pandasthumb.org/archives/2021/11/updated-creationists-social-justice-advocates-unite-take-down-huxley.html">Thomas Henry "Darwin's Bulldog" Huxley</a> (<a href="http://pandasthumb.org/archives/2021/12/Matzke-Huxley-comments.html">also this post</a>; Huxley was denamed at Western Washington University, but saved at Imperial College London) and <a href="https://pandasthumb.org/archives/2021/11/haldane-1938-biology-of-inequality.html">J.B.S.
-Haldane</a> (also saved at Imperical College London).
+Haldane</a> (also saved at Imperial College London).
  </ul></div></blockquote>